 4. Heat the water and sugar.
 We just need to make a sugar solution.

-5. Let the solution come to a boil.
-We have to add this hot boiling sugar solution to the flour mixture once its roasted well.
-But do make sure that there are no thread consistencies formed in the sugar solution.
+But make sure that there are no thread consistencies formed in the sugar solution.
 The sugar solution just needs to come to a boil.

-6. Meanwhile, in another heavy kadai or pan, add ½ cup ghee.
+6. Meanwhile, in another heavy kadai or pan, add ½ cup semi-solid ghee.
 Remember to use thick bottom kadai so that the atta does not get burnt.
-Keep both the pan on two burners simultaneously.
-So that once the flour is roasted, the sugar solution is also hot.

-9. In the same kadai (or pan), add 1 cup whole wheat flour (atta).
+9. In the same kadai or pan, add 1 cup whole wheat flour (atta).

 10. Stir and mix very well.